brian-moretti/RestApi-project/README.md

 },
 ```

+---

 `api/service-provided?name=service_name&from=from_date&to=to_date`: Return the services provided filtered by these params.
-All are optional and you can use all of them or just the one you need.
+Are optional and you can use all of them or just the one you need.

 - `name`: filter the services provided by matching the service name indicated
 - `from`: filter the services provided whose selling date is later the date indicated